SkyrilHD/Dell-Exx50-Hackintosh/README.md

 If you experience no internet with AirportItlwm, I suggest switching to itlwm and see if it works there.

+## Touchscreen

+For touchscreen models, I also added VoodooI2C to take advantage of the touchscreen display.
+However, it is disabled.
+If you want to use it, you have to activate all VoodooI2C-related kexts in the config!

 ## Recommended BIOS settings
 <details>
   <summary>Expand BIOS settings</summary>